Rutiktorambe/Education-Website/README.md

 check out:-

-##The website is built using the following technologies:
+#The website is built using the following technologies:
--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JS